Dineshs91/Dineshs91/README.md

 My name is Dinesh.
 I am a Software Engineering Manager at Security Innovation India.

 I have 10+ years of experience as a software engineer.
 My interest is in backend and devops.
 I work on frontend ocassionaly, but my interest is mainly in backend.
 I am an advocate of clean code, unit testing and clear documentation.

+- I'm currently working on [MetaExplorer](https://metaexplorer.co)

 ### Tech stack